 0-6 weeks Post-Surgery

 Patients undergoing this type of surgery will typically need about 6 weeks for the bone to heal.
-During this period, the patient is either in a cast boot or post-operative shoe and remains non-weight bearing or touch weight-bearing through the heel.
+During this period, the patient is either in a cast boot or in a post-operative shoe, and remains non-weight bearing or touch weight-bearing through the heel.

 6 weeks + Post-Surgery

-At 6 weeks postoperatively, if x-rays demonstrates satisfactory healing, patients are then allowed to begin weight-bearing as tolerated in Cam Walker or stiff soled shoe.
+At 6 weeks postoperatively, if x-rays demonstrates satisfactory healing, patients are then allowed to begin weight-bearing in a Cam Walker or a stiff soled shoe, as tolerated.

 Patients will gain approximately 75-80% of recovery in 4-5 months.
 However, it may take over a year to reach the point of maximal improvement.